open-datasets/Gragh_RadioML2018.01A/README.md

 # Gragh_RadioML2018.01A
+## Dataset Description

+This dataset is derived from **RadioML2018.01A** and introduces a novel method for constructing graph-domain structured data:

+1. **Gradient-Based Structural Mapping**
+   Construct the graph topology based on gradient variations of signal time-domain features, preserving both local abrupt changes and global spatiotemporal trends.
+2. **Graph Structure Transformation**
+   Convert raw signal samples into graph-structured data with **four-dimensional node features**, where each node represents a characteristic point of the signal.
+3. **Edge Feature Computation**
+   Dynamically quantify the interaction strength between nodes using a **fuzzy data field force** model.
+This model integrates electromagnetic potential field functions with fuzzy logic, replacing the traditional binary adjacency matrix.

 ## 📄 Copyright Notice and Terms of Use for Dataset by Haobo Geng, Beihang University

 ### 🛡️ Copyright Ownership